 African Milk Tree Propagation FAQs

-Propagating plants can sometimes be quite daunting and you might not be 100% sure on the right things to do.
-But don’t worry, we have all of the answers to your African Milk Tree propagation questions to make sure that everything goes well.
+Taking cuttings can sometimes be quite daunting and you might not be 100% sure on the right things to do.
+But don’t worry, we have all of the answers to your questions to make sure that everything goes well.

-Ideally, you want to propagate in the middle of spring for the best chance at a successful African Milk Tree propagation.
+Ideally, you want to start in the middle of spring for the best chance at success.
 You want to be sure that any winter frost is behind you as your new cutting will struggle to grow in really cool temperatures.
-Propagating in mid-Spring means you have several months of warm sunny weather to help encourage root growth.
+Starting in mid-Spring means you have several months of warm sunny weather to help encourage root growth.

-Propagating in autumn or winter will mean that your African Milk Tree cutting will be trying to grow at a time where your plant is usually dormant.
+Propagating in autumn or winter will mean that your cutting will be trying to grow at a time where your plant is usually dormant.
 So you won’t really see much happening at all and the risk of leaf and root rot is a lot higher due to the cold temperatures.
-Propagating in spring also means the mother plant has the ideal conditions to recover as propagation can be a little stressful for plants.

-Whilst it’s not always required, you can definitely get great results from using rooting hormone to speed on the process a little when propagating African Milk Tree plants.
+Whilst it’s not always required, you can definitely get great results from using rooting hormone to speed on the process a little.
 Rooting hormone stimulates root growth and produces stronger roots.

 Rooting hormone is available in 3 types: powder, liquid or gel.
 The best type for this kind of propagation is powder as you dip the end of the cutting (including the node) into water and then into the powder before planting directly into fresh potting mix.
 The moisture helps the powder to stick to the cutting.

-Gel and liquid forms work in a similar way but are great when choosing to propagate in water which we don’t need to do for African Milk Trees.
+Gel and liquid forms work in a similar way but are great when choosing to grow cuttings in water which we don’t need to do for African Milk Trees.

-You only really need to use a grow light when you are propagating your African Milk Tree in less than ideal light conditions.
+You only really need to use a grow light when you are doing this in less than ideal light conditions.
 But we do recommend plant parents invest in a grow light as they are also great for more mature plants to supplement light levels over winter to stop leggy and stunted growth patterns.

 Heat mats are also a great buy for propagation lovers as they create a nice warm environment that helps speed up root growth.
-Cool temperatures are damaging to young African Milk Trees and can lower your chances of a successful propagation.
+Cool temperatures are damaging to young African Milk Trees and can lower your chances of success.

 Unfortunately, you aren’t able to propagate an African Milk Tree from the little leaves that grow off the main stem.
 The best method is to take a proper stem cutting as this will grow roots.

-We don’t recommend fertilising your African Milk Tree stem cutting until at least one year afterwards.
+We don’t recommend fertilising your stem cutting until at least one year afterwards.
 This is because fertilising less mature plants can actually stunt their growth and cause a whole range of other issues.

 Common problems when propagating African Milk Trees